Secondary brain tumours

 Back to top

 To diagnose a secondary brain tumour, the doctor will examine you thoroughly.
-They may also test the power and feeling in your arms and legs, and will test your reflexes.
+They will test your reflexes and may test the power and feeling in your arms and legs.

 Your doctor will look into the back of your eyes using an ophthalmoscope to see if the optic nerve at the back of the eye is swollen.
 This can be caused by swelling of the tissues within the brain, due to increased fluid in the brain (oedema).